AlecJDavidson/llm_web_ui/README.md

 ```

 Feel free to experiment with different models by replacing "mistral" with the name of any model from the [Ollama Model Library](https://ollama.ai/library).
 If you do decide to use another model, you'll need to change the hard coded "mistral" in line 22 of App.tsx

+## Project Roadmap

+- **Backend Integration:**
+  - Implement a backend using Apollo Server.
+  - Integrate PostgreSQL as the database for storing data.

+- **Session Management:**
+  - Implement sessions to store chat history.
+  - Allow users to create and delete sessions.

 ## Contributing